 The overall success rate was 75%, while comments left responding to my follow up questions often explained that they clicked on the dogs they thought were cute, so not every user fully understood the task at hand.
-I did note how the grid icon replacing the home icon created more confusion.

-In addition to conducting usability tasks, I also used the second set of testing to get feedback on which interface users preferred for certain instances.
+I also used the second set of testing to get feedback on which interface users preferred for certain instances.
 The first test was whether they preferred the grid view or swipe view, to determine whether both were necessary for the final design.

 The overall results were 54% for the grid view, and 45% for the swipe view, with grid voters commonly citing the ease of viewing their options while swipe voters explained their preference for the more clear photos and instant access to more information without clicking around.